1024pix/pix-site/README.md

 - type: String
 - default: none

-`SSR_ENABLED`
-Build and serve applications using SSR.
-If not set, applications are built and served as static websites.

-- presence: optional
-- type: Boolean
-- default: false

 `MATOMO_URL`
 If not present, nuxt-matomo will not be loaded and analytics will not be active